davetron5000/angular-rails-book/view_recipe.md

 Our Angular controller is done!
 We still need a view, a browser-based test, and the backend.
 Let's do the Rails backend next.

-## Create our Rails Controller
+## Rails controller

-In the Rails world, it is canonical to have the same code serve both `index` and `show`, so what we need to do here is implement `show`.
+In the Rails world, it is canonical to have the same controller have the code for both `index` and `show`, so what we need to do here is implement `show`.

 First, let's add the new route to `config/routes.rb`: